TyHys/Valheim-SteamDeck-DedicatedServer/README.md

    1. Open your Valheim server folder ("Valheim-SteamDeck-DedicatedServer" by default)
    2. Right click the folder menu and select "Open Terminal Here"
    3. Run commands `./server.sh start`, `./server.sh gdrive-sync-setup`, etc.

-## Port Forwarding

-For players to connect from outside your network, forward these UDP ports in your router:
-- 2456 (Game port)
-- 2457 (Steam query port)
-- 2458 (Steam networking)

 ## Backup System